On Chamber-regular $\tilde C_2$-Lattices: The generalized quadrangle of order

 \begin{remark} The groups $V \rtimes \langle A \rangle$ and $V \rtimes \langle B,C \rangle$ are isomorphic to the groups $L_7$ and $L_{11}$ from Table \ref{tbl:presentations_quadrangle} in Appendix \ref{app:presentations}. \end{remark}

-The following proposition was checked with a computer.
+The following proposition was checked with a computer \cite{ChamberRegularCode}.

 \begin{proposition} \begin{enumerate} \item The affine group $V \rtimes \langle A,C\rangle$ is the full automorphism group of $Q$.
 In particular the automorphism group of $Q$ contains a normal subgroup acting regularly on the points. \item Up to conjugacy there are two chamber-regular subgroups of $\Aut(Q)$ that contain the normal subgroup $V$.
-These are exactly the groups from the previuos observation. \item Since the $\langle A,C\rangle$ permutes the subspaces $U_1, \dots, U_6$ we get an homomophism~$\Psi$ to $\Sym(6)$.
+These are exactly the groups from the previuos observation. \item Since $\langle A,C\rangle$ permutes the subspaces $U_1, \dots, U_6$ we get a homomorphism~$\Psi$ from $\langle A, C\rangle$ to $\Sym(6)$.
 The kernel is cyclic of order three and generated by the matrix~$D$ indicated in Table \ref{tbl:matrices}.
-The image of $A$ and $C$ under $\Psi$ are $(1,5,2,3,4,6)$ and $(1,3,5)(2,4,6)$ respectively.
+The images of $A$ and $C$ under $\Psi$ are $(1,5,2,3,4,6)$ and $(1,3,5)(2,4,6)$ respectively.
 In particular $\Psi$ is surjective and we have the following (non-split) exact sequence.

 \end{enumerate} \end{proposition}